 To be honest I have little memory of this gig.
 I do however remember the after-party that was an uproarious beer sodden affair as only Massey can host.
 I slept in the Milk Wagon, until I was invited into a house by Don.
 Others slept under vans and wherever they could find a pillow.

 We crept slowly, painfully, to Wellington the next day, where we found that we, again, had no accommodation.
 We slept 6 to a room for most of the next week.

 The first two gigs, in a central pub, were packed and largely uneventful.
 However they meant we had cash-money in our pockets – not vast amounts but enough to treat us all at the legendary greasy spoon, The Green Parrot in Taranaki Street.

 The third Wellington gig was another thing altogether and, as hardened as we liked to think were, we were unprepared for what happened.

 The details of the three-hour brawl are fairly accurately set out in the letter here although thirty years later they perhaps matter little.
 However, it was a night that rocked our soft Auckland world a little – even after the years of skinhead trouble at gigs in Auckland, and the vicious police violence that was also so much a part of the live music scene back then.

 I have memories of always mild-mannered and measured Don McGlashan, with a bulky thug in a head-hold, punching as if he was a seasoned slugger.

 By the stage, in mid song, Michael Meemee caught one chain swinging scumbag with his guitar and floored him.

-Mark Clare knocked a chair wielding skinhead unconscious and then accidently hit me in the cheek, which allowed me to claim a war wound the next day.
+Mark Clare from the Newmatics knocked a chair wielding skinhead out of the brawl and then accidently hit me in the cheek, which allowed me to claim a war wound the next day.

 We gave as well as we received and more importantly saved the gear that these guys, with Victoria University’s complicit non-action, were determined to wreck.